-Candles or other instruments with open flames are not authorized in residence halls or dorm rooms.
+The burning of candles, incense, or other instruments with open flames are not allowed in residence halls or dorm rooms.
+Smoking is also not allowed inside any buildings on the college.

 The college has one area designated for exterior fires: the mid-campus field near the Planetarium.
 No other locations are authorized for fires of any kind.